axibase/atsd/sql/README.md

 ### LAST_TIME Syntax

-The `last_time` function returns the last time, in milliseconds, when data was received for a given series.
+The `last_time` function returns the last time, in milliseconds, when data is received for a given series.
 It enables filtering of records based on the last insertion date for the given series.

 ```sql
 WITH time comparison_operator last_time_expression